jemmy512/book-notes/linux/linux-net.md

 * You can interpret a struct pci_dev as a representation of a struct net_device at the PCI level, but with some important nuances.
 * The struct pci_dev represents the underlying PCI hardware device (e.g., a network interface card or NIC), while the struct net_device represents the network interface at the kernel’s networking layer.
-* They are not the same object—they serve different purposes at different layers.
+* They are not the same object-they serve different purposes at different layers.

 NAPI Usage: